Altarmir/Train_VCS/Support tickets Assessment.md

 Hello /.Steve,

-I hope we will see you at our next year's celebration?
+I hope we will see you at our next year's celebration.

 To resolve this;
 fetch all commits from upstream repository